below knee prostheses (transtibial prostheses)

 Below Knee amputees generally regain very good mobility and can often return to very active and relatively normal lifestyles.
 Irrespective of the reason for amputation, the prosthetic principles and structural components of below knee prosthesis is in essence the same and constitutes generally of the following:

 After the formalisation of the amputation, a compressive dressing or rigid dressing will be applied immediately after amputation to prevent swelling of the residual limb (stump) tissues.
 Controlling swelling is important as swelling of the soft tissues causes pain and can result in the suture site and stitches being put under undue tension.

-Residual Limb – immediately post-operatively.
-The suture line visible at front where muscle and skin is attached to form a soft tissue pad over the bone.
+Residual Limb – immediately post-operation.
+The suture line visible at front where muscle and skin are attached to form a soft tissue pad over the bone.

 A wound dressing bandage is placed around the limb – the rigid dressing underneath the limb about to be closed.

 The rigid dressing applied.
 Air is sucked out of the rigid dressing, causing it to compact and rigidify.